Elastic-Softworks/worldenv/worldc/src/codegen/IMPLEMENTATION_STATUS.md

 ## Overview

-Alpha Phase 18 successfully implements the complete architecture and framework for WORLDC code generation and compilation.
+WORLDC successfully implements the complete architecture and framework for code generation and compilation.
 The core infrastructure is in place and operational, providing a solid foundation for multi-target code generation.

 ## Implementation Summary